 Being a guardian ad litem is a difficult job.
 In some cases, the facts are not clear.
 This is the case where both parties are providing different versions of the facts.
 In some cases, neither party may like the recommendation of the guardian ad litem.

 To assist the process, it is vital that the parties know that the guardian ad litem’s role is to represent the children.
 They are not the lawyer for either parent.
 They are also not the family court judge, but an attorney for the kids.
-However, to ensure that the best possible recommendation is made for the kids, it is crucial to get the guardian ad litem the information they need.
+However, to ensure that the best possible recommendation is made for the kids, getting the guardian ad litem the information they need is crucial.

 Their attorney can then review the information and provide the guardian ad litem what is relevant.
 A correspondence to the guardian ad litem from a party’s attorney setting forth the information and the goals of the client can help make a difference.